Miracle-T-John/Sales/README.md

 • Monitor KPIs Regularly: Establish a dashboard for real time performance tracking, in order to make data driven decisions

 ### Limitations
  I had to recalculte the revenue, profit columns due to wrong calculations.
-There were missig columns that  could have helep understand each unique customer's purchase patterns.
+There were missing columns that  could have help understand each unique customer's purchase patterns.